-Additional Considerations: Plasma obtained in close proximity to where it is to be used has increased efficacy.
-Numerous sources suggest that CP obtained from individuals who have recovered from infection and been vaccinated or experienced breakthrough infections is extremely high titer and covers a wide array of variants.
+Caveats: There is also evidence that plasma obtained in close proximity to where it was used has increased efficacy.
+Additionally, data from numerous sources indicates that CP obtained from individuals who have recovered from infection and been vaccinated or experienced breakthrough infections is extremely high titer and covers a wide array of variants.
 This "hybrid" or "Vax" plasma appears to be widely available in the standard blood donor pool and the number of potential donors is almost certainly increasing dramatically.

 Overall Summary: Convalescent Plasma when used in a manner consistent with the principles of antibody therapy is effective in reducing disease progression and mortality in patients with COVD-19.
-As the pandemic continues, very high titer and "broad spectrum" plasma will become increasingly available from the many donors who have both recovered from disease and been vaccinated or from vaccinated donors who have experienced breakthrough infections.

-It is critically important to note that in contrast to monoclonal antibodies, recently obtained CP is likely to be effective with novel variants.
-The use case for CP as replacement therapy for patients unable to generate endogenous antibodies is especially strong.
+As the pandemic continues, very high titer and "broad spectrum" plasma is available from the many donors who have both recovered from disease and been vaccinated or vaccinated donors who have experienced breakthrough infections.
+Of note, in contrast to monoclonal antibodies, CP also adapts within a matter of weeks to novel variants.
+The use case for CP as replacement therapy for patients unable to generate endogenous antibodies is strong.
 CP is also potentially available worldwide.
 Two years into the COVID-19 pandemic, the knowledge base, experience, and potential supply of CP means that it can be used optimally during the next phases of the pandemic and when COVID-19 becomes endemic.
 Many lessons have been learned that can be applied in preparation for future outbreaks of novel infectious diseases.